aarneranta/deptreepy/README.md

 Quotes are not used around string patterns: if used, they can only match strings with actual quotes.

+Segments of trees are matched currently with patterns of fixed length:

+   REPEAT <int> <treepattern>  # <n> contiguous trees matching <treepattern>
+   SEGMENT <treepattern>*      # contiguous trees matching <treepattern>* in the given order

+Examples:

+   match_segments REPEAT 3 (FEATS *=Past*)                                     # group of 3 past tense sentences
+   match_segments SEGMENT (AND) (HAS_SUBTREE (AND (DEPREL nsubj) (POS PRON)))  # any sentence followed by one with a pronoun subject

+Segments can be useful for discovering narrative structures.
+But notice that, for many treebanks, segments make no sense, because they are just bags of sentences (often for copyright reasons).

+The fixed-length restriction is meant to be temporary.
+But allowing unrestricted length (e.g. "at least 2") may give the power of regular expressions, which is tricky to implement.
+Python's regex supports only strings, not arbitrary sequences such as sequences of trees.

-In addition to search patterns, there are ones that change the trees, invoked by the command change_wordlines:
+In addition to search patterns, there are ones that change trees, invoked by the command change_wordlines:

   <field> <strpatt> <str>        # change values of <field> that match <strpatt> to <str>